-- External Public Address System: A Whelen exterior siren that uses speakers on campus to deliver audible spoken messages as well as audible sirens. - Mass email: The CSM email system reaches current staff and faculty. - Website Update: The CSM website www.csmd.edu and www.ready.csm areimportant information resources for student, staff, faculty, parents, alumni and other members of the college community.
+- Mass email: The CSM email system reaches current staff and faculty. - Website Update: The CSM website www.ready.csm are valuable information resources for students, staff, faculty, parents, alumni, and other members of the college community.
 The website should be considered as an official means of public information distribution during an emergency that affects college operation. - CSM.TXT: CSM.TXT is CSM's alert service provided through Omnilert.
 This service will send instant alerts and time-sensitive messages, including up-to-date information on emergencies and campus closings.
 Messages can be sent to your cell phone via text message, email account, Twitter, and Facebook.
 Omnilert can also immediately update the college website and the CSMReady website.
 Registration is free; all cell phone text message fees will apply.
-Contact your service provider for more information. - Alertus Desk Top Alert: The Alertus Desk Top Alert is linked with the Omnilert emergency notification system and can simultaneously send alert messages to several different systems at once.
+Contact your service provider for more information. - Alertus Desk Top Alert: The Alertus Desk Top Alert is linked with the Omnilertemergency notification system and can simultaneously send alert messages to several different systems at once.
 The Desk Top Alert freezes the operation of every college hard wired computer until the emergency message and/or instructions are acknowledged.